run2bizdocs/documentation/en-us/docs/4biz-helium/additional-features/automation-of-operation/use/scheduled-periodic-activities.md

 1. Access the functionality through the main menu Integrated Management \> Automation on Operations \> Schedule Periodic Activities;

-2. Configure the filters to find the periodic activity you want;
+2. Configure the filters to find the periodic activity you want:

+    - Group of Activities
+    - Group Search
+    - Define wether you want to view it Monthly, Weekly or Daily

-3. Click on the activity and it'll be presented the screen to register its execution;
+3. Click on the activity and will be presented the screen to register its execution;

 4. Complete the fields available, even inform the status of the activity